StygianTheBest/stygianthebest.github.io/_projects/client-randomscreen.md

 ### Description ###
 ---
-This is my collectiom of five animated login screens with custom music.
+This is my collection of five animated login screens with custom music.
 A random screen will be chosen each time you launch WoW.

 <br />